 Instructions

-- Add EGGS, YOGURT, LEMON JUICE, LEMON ZEST, VANILLA, and SALT.
+- To this, add EGGS, YOGURT, LEMON JUICE, LEMON ZEST, VANILLA, and SALT.
 Whisk until well-combined.
 (It will look slightly lumpy).

-- Add FLOUR and BAKING SODA.
-Gently stir until combined – don't over mix.
+- Add ZUCCHINI, FLOUR and BAKING SODA.
+Gently stir just until all flour is moistened – do not over mix.

-- In a separate small bowl, toss BLUEBERRIES in the reserved FLOUR to coat (this helps prevent sinking).
-Gently fold blueberries into the batter.
+- In a separate small bowl, toss BLUEBERRIES in the reserved FLOUR to until coated.
+Gently fold blueberries and any remaining flour into the batter.
+Again, do not over mix.

-- Bake 60-75 minutes until a toothpick inserted in the center comes out clean.
+- Bake 60 minutes, or longer as needed, until the center is set and a toothpick inserted in the center comes out clean.

-- Transfer to a cooling rack and rest 10 minutes (in the loaf pan).
+- Transfer loaf pan to a cooling rack and rest 10 minutes.

-- Carefully transfer zucchini bread out of the loaf pan back to the cooling rack.
-Allow to cool completely before slicing.
+- Carefully transfer the bread out of the loaf pan onto to the cooling rack.
+Cool completely before slicing.

-- Store in an airtight container at room temperature (up to 3 days) or in the refrigerator (up to 5 days).
-To freeze, wrap loaf or slices firmly in plastic wrap and freeze up to 90 days.
+- Store in an airtight container at room temperature up to 3 days, then refrigerate a few more days, or at your discretion.
+To freeze, store loaf in airtight freezer container up to 90 days.
 Thaw overnight in the fridge or at room temperature.

 Equipment